kashif-nawaz/RHCOP_JNPR_CN2_UPI/README.md

 * Bastion VM will host (dhcp, named, tftp ,http, haproxy) services.
 ## Get PullSecret
 * Open the [URL](https://console.redhat.com/openshift/install/metal/user-provisioned) by logging in with your Redhat account.
-* Only copy/ get "pull secret" as required images/ packages will be downloaded by a scripit download_ocp_images.sh in later step.
+* Only copy/ get "pull secret" as required images/ packages will be in a later step.
-* Images mirror repository for all  versions of [OpenShift](https://mirror.openshift.com/pub/openshift-v4/dependencies/rhcos/)

 ## Jumphost Bringup
 ```